-Adobe's Portable Document Format (PDF) is used almost universally for sharing documents; the ability to export or print to PDF can be found in most graphical document editors, even text editors.
+Adobe's Portable Document Format (PDF) is currently used almost universally for sharing documents; the ability to export or print to PDF can be found in most graphical document editors and even some plain text editors[?].

-Hayes describes PDF as "... essentially 'flattened' PostScript; its whats left when you remove all the procedures and loops in a program, replacing them with sequences of simple drawing commands."[?].
-Consultation of the PDF 1.7 standard shows that this statement does not a give a complete picture - despite being based on the Adobe PostScript model of a document as a series of "pages" to be printed by executing sequential instructions, from version 1.5 the PDF standard began to borrow some ideas from the Document Object Model discussed in Section 3.3.2.
+Hayes describes PDF as "... essentially 'flattened' PostScript; its whats left when you remove all the procedures and loops in a program, replacing them with sequences of simple drawing commands."
+[6].
+Consultation of the PDF 1.7 standard shows that this statement does not a give a complete picture - despite being based on the Adobe PostScript model of a document as a series of "pages" to be printed by executing sequential instructions, from version 1.5 the PDF standard began to borrow some ideas from the Document Object Model.
 For example, interactive elements such as forms may be included as XHTML objects and styled using CSS.
 "Actions" are objects used to modify the data structure dynamically.
 In particular, it is possible to include Javascript Actions.
-Adobe defines the API for Javascript actions seperately to the PDF standard[32].
-There is evidence in the literature of attempts to exploit these features, with mixed success[7, ?].
+Adobe defines the API for Javascript actions seperately to the PDF standard[41].
+There is some evidence in the literature of attempts to exploit these features, with mixed success[7, 6].